sarvy25/TimeSeries_ELoad_Weather/README.md

 ### Topic of proposal:
-- Prediction of the future electricity load based on the temporal patterns (time series analysis) and available weather features (temperature, wind, humidity and ...).
+- Prediction of the future electricity load based on the temporal patterns (time series analysis) and available weather features.

 ## Introduction

-Forcasting is one of the major challenges of the data scientists and often providing a reasonable prediction is not an easy task.
-Realibility, evaluation, efficiency, automation are some examples of the concerns researchers are facing while developing a new algorithm.
-To start with the available time series models, I have download and employed the open source software of the "Prophet Forcasting Model" released in Python by Facebook research teams.
-Advantage of the Prophet package is that the forcast can be slightly tweaked using the easily-interpretable parameters.
-The core algorithm behind the Propher is the "Additive regression model".
-This model consists of the main components such as:

-- A piecewise linear or logistic growth curve trend.
-- A weekly seasonal component using dummy variables.
-- A yearly seasonal component modeled using Fourier series.
-- A user-provided list of important holidays.
+Forcasting is one of the major challenges in datascience and often providing a reasonable prediction is not an easy task.
+Specifically, forcasting the energy load and price from historical data benefits a wide range of spectrum; from researchers and engineers in power agencies, transportation systems, vehicle manufacturer, consulting managements, to the local and national governments, energy forcast is the most vauable data.
+Furthermore, tackling the climate change is another main concerns of the recent world.
+The effect of the climate change can impact on many industries; therefore, before any critical conditions happen we need to think of a way to tackle the situation. <br>
+The interesting problem  arises when we think of these two factors all together,that is, the energy forcast and the climate change.
+For this proposal, I am interested in studying the combination of these two parameters together.
+I want to investigate the machine learning approaches to successfully forcast the power demand and price based on the metrological variables such as temperature, humidity, wind and so on.
+Finally, this will open up versatile research directions on application of the machine learning for tackling the climate change.

 ## Analysis and results